-There's a Vulcan at the Coventry airport museum, and according to their website they let people climb into the aircraft to explore, albeit supervised.
+Been inside the cockpit of the Vulcan at Carlisle Airport.
+Blimey its tiny!There's a Vulcan at the Coventry airport museum, and according to their website they let people climb into the aircraft to explore, albeit supervised.
 Think I'll pay them a visit in the next week or so.

-Had to go down to Lydd airport (sorry, London Ashford) where my Dad keeps his Socata TB20 hangered to attend to some business.
+Interesting - it's on the UK civil register, but has been given special permission from the CAA to fly wearing its former Burkina Faso AF markings (a fairly common situation with ex-military aircraft).Had to go down to Lydd airport (sorry, London Ashford) where my Dad keeps his Socata TB20 hangered to attend to some business.

 I checked in with the flying club who manage the plane on Dad's behalf, and then got to go walk around the storage and maintenance hangers.
 Too many photos for now, but here's one to keep you going.
 I'll post the rest when I eventually get home.

 PS, I've just googled the flag.
 Burkina Faso.